A Unified Framework for Hopsets and Spanners: Stretch and Hopbound Analysis Method

-Given a weighted undirected graph $G$, and given the parameters $k,f$, that define $H(k,f)$, we add another parameter, which is a sequence of non-negative real numbers: $\{r_i\}_{i=0}^F$.
-We stress that these parameters only play a part in the analysis.
+Given a weighted undirected graph $G$, and given the parameters $k,f$ that define $H(k,f)$, we add another parameter, which is a sequence of non-negative real numbers: $\{r_i\}_{i=0}^F$.
+We stress that these parameters only play a part in the analysis, and not in the construction of the hopset $H(k,f)$.

-The following definition of the \textit{score} of a vertex is needed for the lemma that will be proved afterwards.
+The following definition of the \textit{score} of a vertex is required for the lemma that will be proved afterwards.

-\begin{definition} Given the function $f$ and the sequence $\{r_i\}$, the \textbf{Score} of a vertex $u\in V$ is:
+\begin{definition} Given the function $f$ and the sequence $\{r_i\}$, the {\em score} of a vertex $u\in V$ is

 where if $p_i(u)$ is not defined (e.g. when $i=F$ and $A_F=\emptyset$), we consider $d(u,p_i(u))$ to be $\infty$. \end{definition}

 \begin{remark} The set in the definition of $score(u)$ is not empty, so the score of each vertex is well defined and positive.
 To see this, note that if $i$ is the minimal index such that $d(u,p_i(u))>r_i$, then $i>0$ (because $p_0(u)=u$, so $d(u,p_0(u))=0\leq r_0$), $i\leq F$ (because $d(u,p_F(u))=\infty>r_F$) and also for every $j\in[f^{-1}(i-1),i-1]$, by the minimality of $i$, $d(u,p_j(u))\leq r_j$. \end{remark}